lightbend/paradox/docs/src/main/paradox/directives/linking.md

 <https://github.com/lightbend/paradox/tree/v0.2.1>.

 If the sbt project's `scmInfo` setting is configured and the `browseUrl` points to a GitHub project, it is used as the GitHub base URL.
+Note that this behaviour only occurs if `github.base_url` is not set so you still have the option to define `github.base_url` if this is not desirable.

 Relative as well as absolute file and directory paths use the value of the `github.root.base_dir` property to resolve the absolute project path.
 The sbt